Earnings Per Share Growth Calculator

 For any public company in the U.S., you can find the earnings per share in the income statement.
 For private companies or in different countries, the same document can be called the Profit and Loss statement (P & L).
 There you will also see how a company gets its earnings starting from its revenues.

-Usually, the income statement shows data obtained through several years.
+Usually, the income statement shows data obtained over several years.
 Then, you can use such values (for example, 2020 EPS value and 2019 EPS value) and calculate its variation in our robust earnings per share growth calculator.
 Do not worry; we will explore how to calculate them in the following paragraphs.

 What is the EPS growth?